Darling River Run Touring Route, Map & Guide

 The route for the day is along the eastern side of the Darling River, after a visit (or lunch) at the iconic Tilpa Pub, to Wilcannia, and then out to the opal town of White Cliffs.

-After lunch and signing the wall if you can find a spot, it is time to cross the river and head downstream along the eastern bank through Paroo-Darling National Park, and even a stop at the Coaches & Horses campground, right on the river, to break the drive up a bit, then into Wilcannia.
+After lunch and signing the wall (if you can find a spot), it is time to cross the river and head downstream along the eastern bank through Paroo-Darling National Park — even a stop at the Coaches & Horses campground, right on the river, to break the drive up a bit — then into Wilcannia.

 Day 7 — Drive White Cliffs to Nelia Gaari Station

-NOTE: There is no river crossing at Nelia Gaari, so the only way into Nelia Gaari is via the western side.
-The only river cross downstream is at Menindee, over an hour's drive.
+NOTE: There is no river crossing at Nelia Gaari, so the only way in is via the western side.
+The only river crossing downstream is at Menindee, over an hour's drive away.

 About Wilcannia

 Located where the Barrier Highway crosses the Darling River, Wilcannia is a largely undisturbed port on the Darling River.
-Cross the bridge driving from Sydney to Broken Hill and turn either to your right or left when you enter the town, and you will be amazed at the richness of the architecture.
+Cross the bridge driving from Sydney to Broken Hill and turn either right or left as you enter the town, and you will be amazed at the richness of the architecture.

 Day 8 — Drive Nelia Gaari (Menindee) to Broken Hill